brunswick

 2 April: Berlioz leaves Hanover for Brunswick

-8 April: during a concert under Karl Müller in the Ducal Theatre Berlioz conducts the first performance of the revised version of the overture The Corsair (it was never performed by Berlioz in France)
+8 April: during a concert under Karl Müller in the Ducal Theatre Berlioz conducts the first performance of the revised version of the overture The Corsair (it was never performed under his direction in Paris)

 10 April: Berlioz arrives in Dresden coming from Brunswick